 Substitute House Bill No. 6183, also known as Public Act No. 25-68, establishes a revised framework for the appointment of the Child Advocate within the Office of Governmental Accountability, effective July 1, 2025.
-The bill repeals and replaces Section 46a-13k, extending the term of the Child Advocate from four to five years and modifying the process for candidate selection.
-The advisory committee will now provide a list of three to five candidates within sixty days of a vacancy, with the Governor required to designate a candidate within eight weeks.
+The bill repeals and replaces Section 46a-13k, extending the term of the Child Advocate from four to five years.
+It mandates that the advisory committee submit a list of three to five candidates for the position within sixty days of a vacancy, with the Governor required to designate a candidate within eight weeks.
 If the Governor does not act, the first-ranked candidate will be automatically referred to the General Assembly for confirmation.
-Furthermore, the advisory committee is tasked with submitting both preliminary and final performance evaluations of the Child Advocate before the end of their term.
+Furthermore, the advisory committee is tasked with evaluating the Child Advocate's performance and submitting preliminary and final reports before the end of their term.

 Statutes affected: Committee Bill: